 Tough Enough to Wear Pink

-Monument Health Foundation is holding its annual Tough Enough to Wear Pink T-shirt fundraiser and awareness campaign.
+Monument Health Foundation held its annual Tough Enough to Wear Pink T-shirt fundraiser and awareness campaign in January.
 Tough Enough to Wear Pink is a national effort held during rodeos and western events to get out the message about breast cancer prevention and to raise funds for breast cancer research and treatment.

-Monument Health’s annual event is held during the Black Hills Stock Show and Rodeo, and raises funds for the John T. Vucurevich Cancer Care Institute.
-The official day to wear pink shirts during the stock show is Jan.
-30. We are encouraging employees at our stores to wear their pink shirts Jan.
+Monument Health’s campaign falls during the Black Hills Stock Show and Rodeo, and raises funds for the John T. Vucurevich Cancer Care Institute.
+The official day to wear pink shirts during the stock show was Jan.
+30. We encouraged employees at our stores to wear their pink shirts Jan.
 22 and/or Jan.
 29, to help get the message out about this great cause.

 Year-long community partners